Should We Be Wary of Further Downside in GBP/USD, Which Has Hit a New Year-to-Date Low?

 - U.S. New York Fed Manufacturing Index

-European currencies fell as the pound dropped against the U.S. dollar following the release of UK January industrial production data on the 13th, which showed a deterioration from the previous month’s 0.5% increase to a 0.1% rise.
-The GBP/USD pair fell from 1.3370 to 1.3220.The pair declined while facing resistance at the 20-period moving average on the hourly chart.
+European currencies fell as the British pound weakened against the U.S. dollar following the release on the 13th of the UK’s January industrial production figures, which showed a deterioration from the previous month’s 0.5% increase to a 0.1% rise.
+The GBP/USD exchange rate fell from 1.3370 to 1.3220.The pair declined while facing resistance at the 20-period moving average on the hourly chart.
 On the 4-hour chart, the RSI has already been pushed down from 46 to 30, and on the daily chart, the pair has hit a new year-to-date low.
-The candlesticks have fallen to the vicinity of the -3σ Bollinger Band.
+The candlesticks have fallen to the vicinity of the -3σ level on the Bollinger Bands.